-Lubań in the early Middle Ages was a Slavic settlement located on the trade route at the ferry across the Kwisa River, at the intersection of roads leading from Silesia to the Bohemia, Lusatia and Meissen.The town was located under the Magdeburg Law before 1268, which initiated the intensive development of Lubań, especially under the rule of the prince of Jawor, Henry I. He initiated the construction of brick fortifications in the second decade of the 14th century.
-It is difficult to determine exactly when the second ring of fortifications was erected.
-This could happen both in the fourteenth century and in the first half of the next century.
+Lubań in the early Middle Ages was a Slavic settlement located on the trade route at the ferry across the Kwisa River, at the intersection of roads leading from Silesia to the Bohemia, Lusatia and Meissen.The town was located under the Magdeburg Law before 1268, which initiated the intensive development of Lubań (Lauben), which was then fortified with wood and earth ramparts.
+The erection of stone defensive walls began either at the beginning of the 14th century or around 1318, when Waldemar, Margrave of Brandenburg, Lord of Lower and Upper Lusatia, was to initiate construction works.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.

 Przyłęcki M., Miejskie fortyfikacje średniowieczne na Dolnym Śląsku.
 Ochrona, konserwacja i ekspozycja 1850 – 1980, Warszawa 1987.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.